wiseman-timelord/InfoEventMon/README.md

 # InfoEventMon

 ### Status
-Alpha, Consolidating, Performancer and WhaGoWan and maybe some other half-developed ones, into a single program "PerfEvent", for system monitoring and recent events...
+Alpha, Consolidating, Performancer and WhaGoWan and maybe some other half-developed ones, into a single program "InfoEventMon", for system monitoring, device info and recent events...
 1. Progress submenu options for "Device Information" to completion; this may have to result in usage of DirectX.
 - introduce new main menu item "Drirect X Stats~", to extend the info past the limits of cmdlets.